It’s Been a Wild Ride

 I will be forever honored to say that I once operated a 9000 square-foot facility to care for dogs while their people were away.
-I’m touched to know that I once led teams of well educated, experienced people with positive vibes who proudly cared for those dogs as if they were their own.
-I’m grateful I was given the opportunity by the community and their dogs to feel the joy that care has brought me along the way in the past twenty years.
+I’m touched to know that I led teams of well educated, experienced people with positive vibes who proudly cared for those dogs as if they were their own.
+I’m grateful I had the opportunity by the community and their dogs to feel the joy that care has brought me along the way in the past twenty years.

 Moving out of this facility has not been easy.

 Four kitchenettes, two laundry rooms, lots of closets, five offices and tons of heartfelt memories.
 I swear I could hear Mary say, “Goooood Morning” when I walked in the door, even when the building would become increasingly more and more empty.
 Then, I could still feel the energy of the dogs all around me.
 Walking into the Instructor’s office, I was taken back to all the magic that happened in that room that changed people’s lives and kept dogs in their forever homes because of the programs we created in those team meetings with Jordan, Nick, and Abby.